IgniparousTempest/puffadder/README.md

 ## @to_string

-Adds a __str__ function to the class that returns all public class attributes in a neatly formatted string.
+Adds a __str__ function to the class that returns all public instance attributes in a neatly formatted string.

 <table border="0">
 <tr>